Get ready for SCW 2019

 - Hosting a talk or panel with useful tips on the business side of craft

-- Hosting a ‘Meet the Maker’ or networking events for makers
+- Hosting a ‘Meet the Maker’ or a networking event for makers

 - Getting your school or university clubs and societies involved